 Who we are

-Live and Learn Italian is a small independent business set up to offer Italian learning holidays, off the beaten track.
-We specialise in immersive Italian language holidays in an authentic Italian town, with a personal touch.
-This isn’t just a language course, it’s an experience!
+Live and Learn Italian is a small independent business set up to offer immersive Italian holidays in an authentic town, off the beaten track.

 Founder of Live and Learn Italian